vtex/shoreline/styleguides/admin/documentation/guide/contributing.md

 # Contributing

+We’re still working out to make contributing to this project as easy and transparent as possible, but we’re not quite there yet.
+Hopefully this document makes the process for contributing clear and answers some questions that you may have.

 ## Commit messages

 We use [commitlint](https://commitlint.js.org/#/) and [commitizen](http://commitizen.github.io/cz-cli/) to automate enforcement of [Conventional Commits](https://www.conventionalcommits.org/).
 Please take the time to understand semantic versioning before committing.